gkremling/pySDC/pySDC/projects/mlsdc_convergence/README.rst

 How to
 ------

-- execute ``solve_heat1d.py`` or ``solve_allencahn_2d.py`` to generate the numerical results for the respective test equation (fig numbers 1 to 4 are the ones illustrated in the paper, with fig=0 you may also choose other arbitrary  and have a look at the corresponding results)
+- execute ``solve_heat1d.py`` or ``solve_allencahn_2d.py`` to generate the numerical results for the respective test equation (fig numbers 1 to 4 are the ones illustrated in the paper, with fig=0 you may also choose other arbitrary parameters and have a look at the corresponding results)
 - (afterwards) execute ``plot_errors_mlsdc_variants.py`` to generate the plots appearing in the paper (choose the desired IVP at the beginning of the the main-function by commenting/uncommenting the respective line, you can easily change the used data files, subplot titles and expected orders)